'Tragic and senseless' late-night gunfire in Minneapolis kills 1, wounds 11

 “First, we can bring significant intelligence and investigative tools to this particular shooting, as well as provide additional tools and resources in the coming days and weeks,” he said.

-Arradondo said "we absolutely do have several leads" on suspects, but no arrests had been announced by Sunday night.
+Arradondo said police “absolutely do have several leads” on suspects, but no arrests had been announced by Sunday night.
 He also said the overnight mayhem had no connection to the May 25 death of George Floyd while in police custody, which prompted violent protests in the days that followed.

 Mayor Jacob Frey said the fresh violence “only compounds our grief” over Floyd’s death.